Drukqs: Music

 The LP is a double album featuring a variety of styles: rapid, meticulously programmed tracks utilising exaggerated drum 'n' bass breakbeats, ambient, electroacoustic, and piano and prepared piano pieces inspired by classical music made using computer-controlled instruments such as a modified Yamaha Disklavier and several MIDI-controlled, solenoid-based drum mechanisms made by James.
 Drukqs includes music in the genres of drill 'n' bass, jungle, classical, electroacoustic, acid, drum and bass, techno, IDM and ambient.
 It contains tracks dating back "seven or eight years", according to James, though most of the album was relatively new.
 Keymag described it as "switching restlessly from his most acidic drill 'n' bass yet to incredibly lavish prepared piano pieces inspired by John Cage."
 NME noted that the album moves through techno, drum 'n' bass, and early-90s rave, while the piano interludes were compared to the work of Erik Satie.
 Pitchfork also noted "several purely electro-acoustic excursions".

 James said that "A lot of [the tracks] are quite old-style sounding, I reckon.
-I’ve done loads of tracks which are really new in style and which don’t sound like anything else but I didn’t want to release those tracks."
-While acknowledging similarities with his records, James said that "I haven’t done something in so much detail before."
+I've done loads of tracks which are really new in style and which don't sound like anything else but I didn't want to release those tracks."
+While acknowledging similarities with his records, James said that "I haven't done something in so much detail before."
 Of the album's complex drum programming, he said "it's quite similar to guitar solos, only with programming you have to use your brain.
-The most important thing is that it should have some emotional effect on me, rather than just, 'Oh, that's really clever.'"
+The most important thing is that it should have some emotional effect on me, rather than just, 'Oh, that's really clever.

-In 2015 James released the EP Computer Controlled Acoustic Instruments pt2, featuring further computer-controlled instrumental tracks, as a sequel to Drukqs.